andrei-trofin/Improbabilii-Facebook-Stats/README.md

     return pd.DataFrame(best_models_dict)
 ```

-All this search ended up finding that a GaussianProcessRegressor on the data set
+All this search ended up finding a GaussianProcessRegressor used on the data set
-containing just the 4 main features presented at the
+containing the 4 main features presented at the
 [feature engineering step](#5-feature-engineering).
 I used this model to
 make the predictions.